codesshaman/docker_laravel_9_php_nginx_inside_container/Readme.md

 ### Usage:

-Copy your php code to "src" folder or use symlink to this folder from your php project.
+Copy your php code to "app" folder or use symlink to this folder from your php project.